Establishing Patient Leadership

 • Patient-Centered Outcomes Research Institute (PCORI) Patient and Family Engagement Rubric

-• Patient-Focused Medicines Development’s (PFMD) Patient Engagement Management Suite resources, including these How-To Guides and guidance on high-quality engagement
+• Patient-Focused Medicines Development (PFMD) Patient Engagement Management Suite resources, including How-To Guides and guidance on high-quality engagement

 Many efforts similar to PC-CIS creation have employed robust patient leadership.
 Examples are provided below for your reference:

-• Parent Project Muscular Dystrophy repository of activities
+• Parent Project Muscular Dystrophy (PPMD) repository of activities

-• Juvenile Idiopathic Arthritis Patient-Focused Drug Development (PFDD) project and Voice of the Patient Report (VOP)
+• Juvenile Idiopathic Arthritis (JIA) Patient-Focused Drug Development (PFDD) project and Voice of the Patient Report (VOP)

 • OMERACT Handbook Principles, Chapter 3, Section C engagement

 A key consideration in patient leadership and engagement is clearly defining patient and patient representatives’ roles and the perspectives needed.
-The National Health Council (NHC) has developed guidance for identifying and describing the myriad functions and roles of patient and patient-group representatives, Who is the Patient? tool.
+The National Health Council (NHC) has developed guidance for identifying and describing the many functions and roles of patient and patient-group representatives [Who is the Patient?].

 Collaboration Guidance

-Lastly, thought should be given to inclusion of experts from nonprofit organizations that might be able to contribute to the effort.
+Lastly, thought should be given to the inclusion of experts from nonprofit organizations that might be able to contribute to the effort.
 These would include professional societies, research foundations, and charitable organizations that provide services or research funding related to the disease.
+Depending on the group aiming to develop the PC-CIS, there may be partners outside of the healthcare sector who could be important such as educators (pediatric conditions) or occupational safety experts (musculoskeletal or neurological diseases).

 In alignment with ensuring all relevant stakeholders are included, there will likely be the need to form collaborations and consortia to accomplish PC-CIS development.
 These partnerships can take many forms.
 But, again, the patient community should lead or have a leadership role when not the lead organization.